rahmathulla/care-app/README.md

-**This is a simple login/register application using Angular JS and Spring Boot**
+**A sample login/register application using Angular JS and Spring Boot**

 **Technologies Used**:
 1. Angular Js